Insights & Trends CX Contact Center

 Tip to improve call arrival rate: Use historical data to predict peak times and adjust staffing accordingly.

 The average age of query measures the time it takes to resolve customer queries, from the moment they’re created until they’re closed.
-Using this metric, you can identify backlogs or delays in addressing customer issues and use it to tweak your response efficiency.
+Using this metric, you can identify backlogs or delays in addressing customer issues and tweak your response efficiency.

 Contact centers need to track this metric to proactively manage unresolved queries, help their teams prioritize older cases, and streamline response processes to keep resolution times low.